UAA/Career Record: 279-166, 15 years as head coach; 28 overall at UAA

-After leading Alaska Anchorage to 12 straight winning seasons — including five NCAA Tourney appearances — Rusty Osborne has clearly established himself among the top coaches in both Division II basketball and school history.
+After leading UAA to 13 winning seasons in the last 14 campaigns — including five NCAA Tourney appearances — Rusty Osborne has clearly established himself among the top coaches in both Division II basketball and school history.

 In 2007-08, Osborne earned the GNAC Coach of the Year award as UAA posted the best record in school history (29-6), won its first GNAC title, and advanced to the Div.
 II Final Four for the first time in 20 years.
 The Seawolves produced a pair of All-Americans -- including GNAC Player of the Year Luke Cooper -- and rose as high as No. 4 in the national poll, earning their first-ever No. 1 NCAA Tournament seed.

-In seven of the last 10 campaigns, Osborne's teams have finished in the top 10 of the NCAA Div.
+In seven of the last 11 campaigns, Osborne’s teams have finished in the top 10 of the NCAA Div.
 II national stats in either three-point or free-throw percentage, including 2008-09 when UAA was 2nd nationally from the charity stripe and 7th from long range.
-Osborne's teams have also gained a reputation for defense, leading the GNAC in points allowed in six of his 13 seasons.
+Osborne’s teams have also gained a reputation for defense, leading the GNAC in points allowed in seven of his 14 seasons.

 From 1991-2004, Osborne spent 13 seasons as an assistant with the Seawolves, including 11 years as Charlie Bruns’ chief assistant.
 The Houston, Texas, native joined the UAA staff after serving under former Seawolf coach Harry Larrabee three seasons (1988-91) at Div.
 I Southwest Texas State.

-Since coming to UAA, he has been involved in organizing Seawolf Outreach games in Barrow, Kotzebue, Kenai and Fort Richardson.
-He is also the director of the Sullivan Arena Jumpshot Basketball Camp, and has put on many clinics in rural Alaska.
+Since coming to UAA, he has been involved in organizing Seawolf Outreach games in Barrow, Kotzebue, Kenai and Fort Richardson, and put on clinics across Alaska, including Point Hope, Barrow, Nuiqsut, Kodiak, Kenai, Kotzebue, Tyonek and the Mat-Su Valley.

 Before making the move to the collegiate ranks, Osborne worked for one year at the prep level as an assistant coach at Hyde Park Baptist in Austin, Texas, helping the team to a 36-8 finish and a state title.

-Osborne graduated from the University of Texas in 1988 with a bachelor's degree in education and received his master's degree in educational administration two years later from Southwest Texas.
+He graduated from the University of Texas in 1988 with a bachelor’s degree in education and earned a master’s degree in educational administration two years later from Southwest Texas.